 The first consideration a cabling installer takes when planning a cabling project is: what exactly will the cabling in your premises be used for?
 When considering this, don’t only think about today’s needs.

-Although none of us can see in to network-cable_fyk7AIwdthe future with complete accuracy, it’s wise to make sure that your cabling network offers room for expansion and technology progression.
+Although none of us can see in to the future with complete accuracy, it’s wise to make sure that your cabling network offers room for expansion and technology progression.
 Bear in mind that the cheapest option may not be as cost-effective as you think if you have to install higher capacity wiring within a few short years.
 It’s best to think long-term.
 Ideally, for a such a large investment, you will want your cabling infrastructure to last up to twenty years and a lot can change in this time a good cabling installer will advise you.

 For example, the arrival of cloud technology has seen the heat density levels in cabling rise so additional cooling may be required, depending on the type of cable you opt for.
 Many businesses are seeing cost savings and performance benefits with computer technology internet-based telephone systems and, as this technology develops, it will need scope for bandwidth capacity growth.